-An area rug is the foundation of your space, so make sure it’s something that fits with your decor style.
+A key piece of living room decor, an area rug is the foundation of your space, so make sure it fits your living room decor style.
 You can also add multiple rugs for an even bigger statement.

 An underlay is critical if you don’t want your rug sliding all over your hardwood floors.